OpenROAD API#

-OpenROAD is run using Tcl scripts.
+OpenROAD can be run using Tcl, and Python (limited support).
 The following commands are used to read and write design data.

 read_lef [-tech] [-library] filename